 Survey results are released each month in The Daily, Statistics Canada's official release bulletin.
 The information is available approximately between 35 and 40 days after the calendar month.

-- Questionnaires, definitions, data sources and methods: survey number 2802
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2802